Tornadoes Cause Damage, Close Roads in Central, Northern Illinois

 SPRINGFIELD, Ill.
 (AP) _ Tornadoes touched down across a wide swath of central and northern Illinois on Tuesday, flipping over big-rig trucks and destroying homes.
 It wasn’t immediately clear how many people were hurt.

 Six tractor-trailer rigs and nearly a dozen cars overturned on Interstate 55, south of Springfield, said state police Lt.
 Mike Beagles.
-No motorists were reported hurt, although one witness said, ``It looks like a war zone down here.″
+No motorists were reported hurt, he said.

 State troopers closed the northbound lanes of I-55 north of Springfield and were turning traffic back toward the central Illinois city.